anton-dorn/home_credit_default_prediction/README.md

 - `home_credit_main.ipynb`: Python code to train and compare Logistic Regression, GBMs and XGBoost

 For exporting the final table to CSV, the MySQL export wizard was used.
 The SK_ID_CURR column was removed from the final CSV.

-## Observations & Disclaimers
-It is important to note that the data may be subject to selection bias.
-Home Credit may have only accepted applicants who were likely to repay their credit, meaning the dataset represents only a subset of all applicants.

 ## Source
 Anna Montoya, inversion, KirillOdintsov, and Martin Kotek.
 Home Credit Default Risk. https://kaggle.com/competitions/home-credit-default-risk, 2018.
 Kaggle.